Bi-Coloured-Python-Rock-Snake/creature/README.md

 # greenhack

-The package implements the greenlet hack that allows to use the async I/O without the need to use the async/await keywords.
+The package allows you to use the async I/O without the need for async/await keywords.
+In other words, it lets you write the code as if it was synchronous, when in fact, it is not.

-The hack is best known from its use in sqlalchemy for enabling the async database drivers like asyncpg.
+This is done via the greenlet hack, that is best known from its use in sqlalchemy.

 ## Install